Fleeting fame and the half-life of linoleum.

 A Special Providence was first published in the May 2003 issue of Quantum Muse, and re-written and re-recorded in February 2013.

 Tomcat was first published in the May, 2003 issue of Demensions, Doorways to Science Fiction and Fantasy, edited by Donna Thiel-Cook, and reprinted in a slightly different version in SpecFicWorld’s Featured Fiction for June, 2006, Doyle Eldon Wilmoth Jr. Editor.

 A triumph of reverse Darwinism, Facelift arrived after the fact, and was published (belatedly) in the February 2008 Aphelion thanks to the good graces of Robert Moriyama, Aphelion’s short story editor.
 It was originally written as a website freebie to accompany the Kenn Brown illustration which now adorns the MP3 link for Song of the Rice Barge Coolie.
 The illustration is copyright Kenn Brown and Mondolithic Studios and used with permission.
-No unauthorized duplication or distribution without explicit permission from the copyright holder.

 The original art for Magnetic Betty is the copyrighted work of Lee Suta and is used with permission.
 Lee has done scenic work for films, also commercials, Broadway, Off-Broadway, nowhere near Broadway, opera, ballet, display, parades, domestic and hotel interiors.
 He has painted snow green (Riverside Park New York—Death Wish).